An Act Providing For A Student's Informed Consent to Dissection

-- "Animal" means any living organism, including, but not limited to, frogs, cats, fetal pigs, and earthworms, including an animal's cadaver or severed parts thereof.
+(a) "Animal" means any living organism, including, but not limited to, frogs, cats, fetal pigs, and earthworms, including an animal's cadaver or severed parts thereof.

 (a) A student may decline to participate in or observe, wholly or in part, any of the following as part of a course of study: dissection, vivisection, incubation, infliction of harm, capture, or destruction of an animal.

 (b) A student who exercises his or her right of refusal under this section must be given a suitable alternative education project designed to provide the student with the factual knowledge, information, or experience required by the course of study.

-(d) A student may not be penalized or discriminated against, with regard to grade, removal from class, or otherwise, for refusing to participate in or observe any activities outlined in Â§3)a).
-Any alternative education project assigned must require no more time and effort than the activity which the student has declined and a comparable grading method must be assess the alternative project.
+(c) A student may not be penalized or discriminated against with regard to grade, removal from class, or otherwise, for refusing to participate in or observe any activities outlined in §3 (a).
+Any alternative education project assigned must require no more time and effort than the actual dissection activity and a comparable grading method must be used to assess the alternative project.

-(ii) not less than three weeks prior to any scheduled course exercise involving animals that all students have the right to refuse to take part in those activities outlined in Â§3)a).
+(ii) not less than three weeks prior to any scheduled course exercise involving animals that all students have the right to refuse to take part in those activities outlined in the policy.

-(f) A student must be given the opportunity to decline participation or observation of the animal-related activity on the day the activity is scheduled.
+(e) A student must be given the opportunity to decline participation or observation of the animal-related activity on the day the activity is scheduled.

-(h) This act would provide for severability of invalid provisions, if any.
+(h) This Act would provide for severability of invalid provisions, if any.